So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 Vintage Card Prices

-The service provides data on all historical eBay sold listings and auction house historical sales.
+The service provides data on all historical eBay listings and auction house historical sales.

 The data is well organized and provides a breakdown for average pricing, by grade and split between PSA and SGC grades.